rocky1638/digital-garden/content/leetcode/212-word-search-ii.md

 ## solution

 We create a trie to store the list of words that we’re trying to search for.
-Then, for each cell in the matrix, if it is the start of a word, we bfs starting from it to try to find a matching word.
+Then, for each cell in the matrix, if it is the start of a word, we BFS starting from it to try to find a matching word.

 ```python
 class TrieNode: